Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 1. Navigate to the place whose input or output port you want to edit.

 2. Click the arc right or left to the place to change the input or output port.
 To change the input port, click the arc right to the place, to change the output port, click the arc left to the place.
   The selected arc is highlighted.

   ![Input](../../Assets/Screenshots/ActindoWorkFlow/Workflows/ArrowInput.png "[Input]")

 3. Press **BackSpace** or **Delete** to remove the selected arc.
-  The selected arc between the place and the port is deleted.
+  The selected arc between the place and the port has been deleted.

   > [Info] If the port whose connection is deleted is mandatory, a new place connected to this port is automatically displayed.